Yuki23329626/youtube-downloader-chrome-extension/README.md

 ## Compile

-To install a standalone pyinstaller for yt-dlp,
+To install a standalone pyinstaller for a project which contains yt-dlp,
 You can follow the instructions of the origin project(yt-dlp)
 in order to compile your own project.